CONCUSSION TRAUMATIC BRAIN INJURY &

 WHAT IS BEHAVIORAL OPTOMETRY OR DEVELOPMENTAL OPTOMETRY?

-Behavioral optometry is based upon the core principle
+Behavioral or developmental optometry is based upon the core principle

 that vision is a learned process and can be developed or enhanced at any